pointslope/docker-datomic-example/README.md

 3. Execute `make` on the command line to build your docker image
 4. Execute `make start` on the command line to start your Datomic Pro Starter Edition container

+##  Obligatory Word of Caution

+This is a **sample** repository, crafted for a specific, didactic purpose.
+Please think carefully about the security and licensing issues associated with storing sensitive information in configuration files and use your best judgement before pushing sensitive information to hosted repositories.

 ##  The MIT License (MIT)

 Copyright (c) 2015 Point Slope, LLC